Extrapleural Pneumonectomy (EPP) Overview

 EPP vs P/D

-An alternative treatment to EPP is pleurectomy with decortication (P/D), preferred by renowned pleural mesothelioma specialist, Dr. Robert Cameron.
+An alternative treatment to EPP is pleurectomy with decortication (P/D).
 P/D is a lung-sparing surgical procedure known as one of the most successful operations for pleural mesothelioma patients.
 It works by removing the lining of the affected lung while leaving the lung itself in place.
 This process claims to relieve the symptoms of the disease and extend the patient’s life.
 Much like EPP, a patient must be in the early stages of pleural mesothelioma and physically able to undergo the stress of surgery to be considered for P/D.

 EPP Morbidity and Mortality Rates